This is the LEJOG Chapter 3: Bude to Barnstaple stage of my attempt to walk from Land’s End to John O’Groats, wild camping all the way.

 Within 20 minutes I found a lovely bay with a single house and a stream, so I stopped for breakfast and coffee.
 Lovely.
-For breakfast I usually have a 500 calorie rehydrated meal (Food on the Move from Mountain Trails) but today I had an 800 calorie Expedition Foods porridge with sultanas.
+For breakfast I usually have a 600kcal Trekmates rehydrated meal but today I had an 800 calorie Expedition Foods porridge with sultanas.
 Both taste good when camping!

 This was the first day I’d put my down jacket on, as there was a cold breeze and my little weather station was showing 3 degrees.
 At least there had been less condensation last night with the breeze.
 I had also left both doors open on my tent last night which really helped.

 The path from Bude was up and down until I reached the Devon border at Marshland Mouth.
 Once in Devon the landscape changed to more rolling hills, but the big cliffs remained.
 I was taking it fairly easy today due to a pain in my left foot which has been niggling me for the last few days.

 Pants update: the EDZ 200g merino wool pants dried quickly.
 I put them back on wet, and once they warmed up (surprisingly quickly) they were comfortable to wear, even while wet.

 From Marshland Mouth to Hartland Quay the scenery is beautiful, but there are no facilities other than two car parks with loos and the Wreckers Pub at Hartland Quay itself.
 This is a popular and very friendly pub, even on a Monday at 6pm when I arrived.